30-Second Overview

 Craft Industry

-- Traditional craft masters stationed for creation
+- Traditional craftspeople stationed on-site for creation

 - Craft branding and commercialization